fburgerdev/thesis/script.md

 # Induced Microbundles
 One of the fundamental constructions that carry over to microbundles are the induced microbundles or often better known as pullback bundles.
-The induced microbundle allows us to pull back the base space of a microbundle to the domain of a function mapping into the base space.
+The induced microbundle allows us to pull back the base space of a microbundle to the domain of a function map into the base space.

 Induced microbundles are a crucual tool for proving milnors theorem.
 They allow us to examine a given microbundle on a base space with better properties.